Emotional Regulation: Scientifically Proven Skills

 One reason this isn't easy—and this isn't always discussed—is that we learn negative core beliefs about ourselves when we are very young.
 These come from dysfunctional family situations, from traumas, and from difficult situations we experience.
 Those negative core beliefs get ingrained so deeply that we believe they're truths.
 We don't see them as cognitions or as ways that we're thinking about ourselves.
 We see them as who we really are.

-I do offer a free PDF called Transform Your Negative Core Belief, which you can download with this link. if you haven't downloaded it yet.
-Many people find this super helpful.
-It helps you identify what your core negative belief is that could be underlying many of your cognitive distortions.
+I do offer a free PDF called Transform Your Negative Core Belief.
+It helps you identify what your core negative belief is which underlies your cognitive distortions.
 It also provides you with techniques to begin overturning that core negative belief.

 Affect Labeling: Naming Your Emotions